arielchuri/autozinefier/croak.md

 ## Halfling Pipeweed

 No self respecting halfling is without their pipe and some good pipeweed.
-While smoking standard has no mechanical effect, certain herbal additives maybe added to a hot pipe to enhance the halflings abilities.
+While smoking standard pipeweed has no mechanical effect, certain herbal additives maybe added to a hot pipe to enhance the halflings abilities.
 A halfling may forage for pipeweed by rolling on the following table.
 Typically just before their next adventure.

-Standard pipeweed may be bought in shops in areas where halflings reside for 10sp each.
+Standard pipeweed can only be foraged but may be bought in shops in areas where halflings reside for 10sp each.
-It should also be noted that it would be terribly rude for a halfling to refuse another halfling a puff of pipeweed and nearly rude for the favor to not be asked.
+It should also be noted that it would be terribly rude for a halfling to refuse another halfling a puff of pipeweed and nearly as rude for the favor to not be asked.

 A halfling must use a portion of standard pipeweed to keep their pipe lit all day.
 With their pipe lit the halfling may use an action to add a little herbal supplement to the pipe.
 Effects do not stack.